 4 – Shopping Cart Recommendations, push more items to your shoppers’ carts

 An online store’s shopping cart is probably the last step to successful conversion as it is where customer payment and shipping information happen.
 And so, some online merchants create a one-step checkout process to push a faster conversion.
-That’s why they avoid to add anything else that will prevent or distract consumers’ purchase.
+That’s why they avoid adding anything else that will prevent or distract consumers’ purchases.

 To maximize your shopping cart conversions, try to inject upselling and cross-selling techniques.
 Your shopping cart is a great touchpoint to upsell and cross-sell more products based on the shopper’s browsing activity and purchase history to help you add more sales by 1.5%.

 5 – Personalized Search Landing Page, ease the path to purchase

 Ensuring product relevance on your landing page once a customer searches for a particular product boosts conversions by 192%.
 Personalized search landing page means that you will design a customized landing page based on the customer-specified search terms.
 For example, if your customer googled for white dresses and clicked on your store, make sure to that your landing page will just offer all your available white dresses.

 It’s a poor impression if a shopper is looking for a pair of red shoes but when he clicks your site, it lands him on red bags or other unrelated items.
 If this happens, you are losing your credibility as a perfect merchant for him, and so he will leave your site.
 Take for example how Zappos delivers a personalized landing page of men’s red shoes when a shopper googles for the exact product type.
 It also allows the shopper to sort the items by relevance and show him the related items that are on sale.